 - Go on YouTube and type: '[name of the song] + karaoke + female/male version'.
 Or '[name of song] + karaoke lower / higher key'.

 - Use software that changes the key of a song.
 Karafun and MagicSing do that (see my review of karaoke apps).
 Second option: x-minus.pro.
 A website that is free.
+Another great app for this is Moises.

 Which key is best for you?
 Check with your teacher.